rberlind/tfe-k8s-cluster-acs/README.md

 ## Cleanup
 Execute the following command to delete your Kubernetes cluster and associated resources from ACS.

 1. Run `terraform destroy -var-file="k8s.tfvars"` to destroy the ACS cluster and other resources that were provisioned by Terraform.
+Done.